2.2 Management plan

 Outer boundary

-The outer boundary of your project should be clearly marked, ideally in red, including any land directly related to the project.
+The outer boundary of your project should be clearly marked, ideally in red, and should include any land directly related to the project (for example, please ensure you include the entirety of your woodland creation grant in the Woodland Carbon Code project boundary).

 Open ground